-Week 1 The REPL as a calculator Calculations with arithmetic, Booleans, strings and lists Conditionals, variable bindings and shadowing Week 2 An introduction to types Structuring data with pairs, tuples, variants, and records Pattern matching Recursive definitions and algebraic data types Week 3 Abstracting computations with functions The arrow type of functions Recursive definitions Execution model: Evaluation order and scoping rules Higher order functions: Arguments, return values, and anonymous functions Homework 1 due!
-Week 4 Processing recursive data Processing lists with map and fold Translating iteration to recursion Dynamic guarantees with assertions, contracts, and property-based testing Week 5 Mutable state Polymorphism, modules, and programming in the large Homework 2 due!
+Week 1 The REPL as a calculator 1.
+Calculations with arithmetic, Booleans, strings and lists 2.
+Conditionals, variable bindings and shadowing Week 2 An introduction to types Structuring data with pairs, tuples, variants, and records Pattern matching Recursive definitions and algebraic data types Week 3 Abstracting computations with functions 1.
+The arrow type of functions 2.
+Recursive definitions 3.
+Execution model: Evaluation order and scoping rules 4.
+Higher order functions: Arguments, return values, and anonymous functions Processing recursive data 1.
+Processing lists with map and fold 2.
+Translating iteration to recursion Dynamic guarantees with assertions, contracts, and property-based testing Mutable state Polymorphism, modules, and programming in the large Week 6 An introduction to the lambda calculus 1.
+Church encodings of data as functions 2.
+The Curry-Howard isomorphism